anshulrathodia/Captionify/README.md

     streamlit run app.py
     ```

-## Usage

-1. **Upload an Image**: Click the 'Browse files' button to upload an image.
-2. **Generate Caption**: Click the 'Generate Caption' button to get the caption for the uploaded image.
-3. **View Results**: The generated caption will be displayed below the image.

 ## Model Details

 - **VGG16**: A convolutional neural network model used for extracting high-level features from images.